griffithlab/regtools/docs/index.md

 Regtools is a set of tools that integrate DNA-seq and RNA-seq data to help interpret mutations in a regulatory and splicing context.

-For more detailed information about the different regtools commands, please look at the [Commands](commands/commands.md) page.

 ##Features

 - Extract exon-exon junctions from a RNAseq alignment.